Agent007/where_is_my_MARTA_train/README.md

 And run the visualizer app: java -jar target/onebusaway-gtfs-realtime-visualizer-0.0.1-SNAPSHOT.jar   --vehiclePositionsUrl=file:///<your file directory path>/where_is_my_MARTA_train/trains.pb

 Finally, assuming you're located in Atlanta, you can open http://localhost:8080 in your browser and see MARTA train icons move around in a Google Map in real-time! (tested with Google Chrome Canary)

+NOTE: When trying the app, remember that the subway doesn't run all night, so you may not see anything when viewing the app late at night.
+Also, the app was tested and successfully run on the afternoon of Saturday, June 2, so you may need to set your computer's clock to see the app working.